-to effect a valid security arrangement.
-There also is a large degree of flexibility allowed in the drawing up of a security agreement and the choice of law governing it.
-However, the parties must have regard to the Contract Law and, where an individual is concerned, consumer credit and protection legislation.
+The Companies Law also stipulates a number of circumstances in which security given by a company would be invalid in the event of the subsequent insolvency of the company giving it.
+In general, however, there are clear and simple procedures to be followed in order to effect a valid security arrangement.4 There also is a large degree of flexibility allowed in the drawing up of a security agreement and the choice of law governing it.5 However, the parties must have regard to the Contract Law and, where an individual is concerned, consumer credit and protection legislation.